Decimal to Hexadecimal using Bitwise, Bit Shift Operations in Java

 }

-In the above implementation I first make a ‘StringBuilder’ instance with the initial size capacity of 8 (instead of the default 16).
-I then subsequently set the current length of the instance to the full 8, which pads the string with null values (‘\u0000’).
-Once this is complete I loop over the builder instance starting with the right most character, the lowest position in a positional numeral system.
-Within the loop I use a bitwise ‘AND’ mask which returns the current lowest positioned 4 bits from the subject integer.
-I could have alternatively used the decimal ‘15’, or the representation used in the bitwise operation ‘0b1111’.
-A value between 0 and 15 will be returned from the operation which can be looked up in the ‘codes’ string and set in the builder instance.
-To complete a full step through the loop I do a signed right shift on the subject integer which shifts the pattern 4 bits to the right, allowing me to process the next position.
-Finally, once the loop has finished I return a string representation of the builder instance.
+In the above implementation, I first create a StringBuilder instance with an initial capacity of 8 (instead of the default 16).
+I then subsequently set the current length of the instance to 8, which pads the string with null values (’\u0000’).
+Once this is complete, I loop over the builder instance starting with the rightmost character, the lowest position in a positional numeral system.
+Within the loop, I use a bitwise ‘AND’ mask which returns the current lowest positioned 4 bits from the subject integer.
+I could alternatively have used the decimal ‘15’, or the bitwise representation ‘0b1111’.
+A value between 0 and 15 is returned from the operation, which is then used to look up the corresponding character in the ‘codes’ string and set it in the builder instance.
+To complete a full iteration of the loop, I perform a signed right shift on the subject integer, shifting the pattern 4 bits to the right to process the next position.
+Finally, once the loop has finished, I return the string representation of the builder instance.

 Example Usage